OggyP/minecraft/README.md

 > I am yet to add mining (I will soon)

-> Add good collision detection
+> Add more than one block